 (i) be not less than 750 millimetres long,

-(iii) be located on the wall opposite the seat, and
+(iii) be located on the wall opposite the entrance to the shower,

-(iv) have another grab bar at least 750 millimetres long installed vertically starting 80 millimetres to 120 millimetres from the front edge of the seat between 700 to 800 millimetres above the shower floor,
+(ii) be mounted starting 80 millimetres to 120 millimetres from the adjacent clear floor area between 600 to 650 millimetres above the shower floor,

-(vi) have a clearance of not less than 35 millimetres and not more than 45 millimetres from the wall,
+(v) have a clearance of not more than 35 millimetres and not more than 45 millimetres from the wall, and

 (f) have the temperature of the water controlled by a pressure-equalizing, or an automatic thermostatically controlled valve;